wesleyfongchong/website-content/post/css/css-media-queries/index.md

 ## Media feature descriptors

 First, let's introduce **media feature descriptors**.
-They are additional keywords that we can add to the `media` attribute of `link` or the the `@import` declaration, to express more conditionals over the loading of the CSS.
+They are additional keywords that we can add to the `media` attribute of `link` or to the `@import` declaration, to express more conditionals over the loading of the CSS.

 Here's the list of them: